zapier/nano-flux/README.md

 Just a tiny wrapper around Facebook's flux dispatcher.

 - Hardly any code.
 - No classes, no use of `this`.
-Actions creators are just functions.
+Action creators are just functions.
 Stores are simple factory functions that return handlers.
 - No need to specify action creators that just pass through to store handlers.
   Having a store that specifies a handler implies an action creator that